 Every day innocent victims are injured or killed in Nevada auto accidents.
 Our attorneys can help you to get justice and compensation.

-People in a car accident can either:
+Following a car accident, victims can either:

 It is highly recommended that people in a car accident hire a personal injury attorney to bring suit (or at least to engage in aggressive pre-litigation settlement talks in an effort to avoid a lawsuit).
 This typically results in the highest payout for the victim.